One American killed in attack on hotel in Mali: State Department

 U.S. President Barack Obama, who is attending a regional summit in Malaysia, was briefed by his national security adviser on the Bamako situation, a White House official said on Friday.

-Additional reporting by Matt Spetalnick in Kuala Lumpur, and Lisa Lambert, Yeganeh Torbati, Megan Cassella and Eric Beech in Washington; Writing by Martin Petty and Susan Heavey; Editing by Doina Chiacu, Bill Trott and Ken Wills
+Additional reporting by Matt Spetalnick in Kuala Lumpur, and Lisa Lambert, Yeganeh Torbati, Megan Cassella and Eric Walsh in Washington; Writing by Martin Petty and Susan Heavey; Editing by Doina Chiacu, Bill Trott, Ken Wills and Leslie Adler